Master of Autism Studies

-You will be able to provide quality intervention and management for people with ASD.
-You will also be well equipped to advance into leadership and specialist roles in education, health, government policy, social work and service provision for people with Autism Spectrum Disorder and their families.
+You will be able to provide quality intervention and management for people with autism.
+You will also be well equipped to advance into leadership and specialist roles in education, health, government policy, social work and service provision for people with autism and their families.

 To be eligible for entry to this Masters program, applicants must have the following:

 - Graduate Certificate in Autism Studies with a minimum GPA of 4.5 (using a 7.0 scale)

 - OR a Graduate Certificate in Disability Studies (or equivalent).

 English Proficiency Requirements

 English language requirements apply to International applicants and other applicants whose previous study was undertaken in a language other than English.
 The minimum English language requirements for such applicants for entry to this program are as follows:

 - A minimum overall band score of 6.5 on IELTS (Academic) with no sub-score of less than 6.0

 - OR a minimum score of 575 on TOEFL

 - OR an internet-based (iBT) TOEFL score of 79 (no sub-score less than 19)